Flamenco Dancing, Spanish Cuisine & Tapas Restaurants in miami

 The restaurant interior has an unusual geometry, thanks to its railroad past.
 On the walls are vintage Spanish film posters, Spanish comic strips and nostalgic album covers.

 Follow the beat to the outdoor terrace.
-Fringed by a canvas awning and ringed by shrubbery, the live Flamenco performances take place Wednesday, Saturday and Sunday evenings.
+Fringed by a canvas awning and ringed by shrubbery, the live Flamenco dancing performances take place Wednesday, Saturday and Sunday evenings.

 'Tapas' Means to Cover